Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-pick-and-omit.md

 }
 ```

-Now let's say we want to have a separate type that can pass around only the full name, so it doesn't need any other fields?
+Now let's say we want a separate type that can pass around only the full name, so it doesn't need any other fields?

-We can define a new type in which we can define the fields we would like to use.
+We can define a new type to define the fields we would like to use.

 ```js
 type UserFullname = Pick<User, 'firstname' | 'lastname'>;